UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 The connection can be tested by pinging one of the virtual machines from inside the other virtual machine.
 To do this, some firewall rules need to be changed in each virtual machine.

-1. Go to the virtual machine and connect to it by downloading the RDP file, click **Download RDP File**
+1. Go to the virtual machine and connect to it by downloading the RDP file, click **Download RDP File**.

 ![Configure virtual network peering](images/azs-portal-peering-5.png)